Research Topics

 Dementia

 The number of people with dementia currently exceeds approximately 55 million people worldwide*1, and is expected to increase to 76 million by 2030 and 135 million by 2050*2.
 Recent approvals of an amyloid antibodies, disease modifying agent, for Alzheimer’s dementia give patients and their families a long-awaited hope.
 Indeed, the drugs slowed the progression but failed to halt it.
 In addition, they cannot be applied to the other types of dementia.
 The social cost of dementia in Japan is estimated to be 14.5 trillion yen*3, where Approximately 90% are related to be nursing care.
 One reason for the increase in the cost of care is symptoms related to dementia.
 They include not only cognitive impairment but also behavioral and psychological symptoms of dementia (BPSD), such as hallucination, delusion, agitation, and wandering.
 Patients and their families living with dementia are suffering from the symptoms.
-Through removing the symptoms, SHIONOGI will contribute to “People living with dementia spend the rest of their lives happily without anxiety of becoming a burden to loved ones"
+Furthermore, in recent years, it has become clear that lifestyle and physical factors such as hearing loss and obesity are significant risk factors for the onset of dementia.
+Through removing the symptoms and risk factors for onset, SHIONOGI will contribute to “People living with dementia spend the rest of their lives happily without anxiety of becoming a burden to loved ones"

 ※1:https://www.who.int/news-room/fact-sheets/detail/dementia